chmistry/ing2ofx/README.rst

       -d, --directory DIR   Directory to store output, default is ./ofx -c, --convert         Convert decimal separator to dots (.), default is false
+      -b, --convert-date    Convert dates with dd-mm-yyyy notation to yyyymmdd

 Output
 ------